nwforman/iml300/project-1/README.md

 ![demo]()

-[Project 1 name](http://nwforman.github.io/iml300/project-1) is a multi narrative website project by Nicholas Forman.
+[The Only Way Out](http://nwforman.github.io/iml300/project-1) is a multi narrative website project by Nicholas Forman.

 ### Description